-I am a full time entrepreneur and run an education company (a learning platform for Dentistry) with a co-founder.
-In the beginning, things were tough.
+I am a full time entrepreneur, hence learning was tough in the beginning.
 I probably dedicated 5–12 hours per week for the first 3 months, learning the basics.
 I used to most often dedicate time in the morning between 6–8 AM or sometimes at night between 8–10 PM.
 Many a times I compromised my Sunday mornings to learn for 4 hours at least.
 I was never paranoid about how much time I had to put in, but I disciplined myself to consistently put in a minimum of 5 hours a week.

 After the first 3 months, I lost some motivation.
 I had a lot of work at hand and couldn’t maintain consistency.
 I was tired and exhausted after work.
 I used to somehow irregularly maintain some reading so that I did not jeopardize the hardwork I had put in the previous 3 months.
 There was this phase of at-least 3 months where I used to read stuff and read them again, because I kept forgetting stuff (as a result of the inconsistent reading and learning).

 What did I read in these first 6 months?

 So far, the first 6 months, has been the toughest phase for me in learning web app hacking.
 I was distracted, demotivated, impatient and sometimes bored to death.
 But I hung on.

 Its important how you start off when beginning something new, especially when trying to start something in a new field altogether.
 Its very tempting to begin with the best books in the market, but you see, it doesn’t help one’s cause.
 You need to know where you stand and reverse engineer in order to even know what you have to learn.
 Let me explain.